cairo-book/cairo-book/src/ch01-01-installation.md

 Please refer to the [asdf documentation](https://asdf-vm.com/guide/getting-started.html) to install all prerequisites.

-Once you have asdf installed locally, you can download scarb plugin with the following command:
+Once you have asdf installed locally, you can download Scarb plugin with the following command:
 ```bash
 asdf plugin add scarb
 ```